 Approximately 40% of San Francisco residents say they own or have access to a bicycle, including 14% of non-cyclists.
-This presents a large potential for new bicycle riders, that, with either some encouragement or added facilities, may begin to use their bicycle more often.
-Based on the number of respondents who have access to bicycles, the city could increase trips with continued education, outreach and infrastructure investments.
+This presents a large potential for new bicyclists, that, with either some encouragement or added bicycle facilites, may begin to use their bicycle more often.
+Based on the number of respondents who have access to bicycles, the city could increase bicycle trips with continued education, outreach and infrastructure investments.